Skip to Main Content

 - Items requested through interlibrary loan are for personal study, scholarship or research.

 - CONTU guidelines for copying from periodicals apply to materials less than five years old.

-- Interlibrary loan departments are permitted to request up to five articles published in the past five years from a single periodical in one calendar year (referred to as the "suggestion of five").
-After five requests have been requested and received, any subsequent requests for a given title will require payment of copyright royalties.
-These can be very expensive, so when we have exceeded our fair use threshold we may contact requestors to ask how critical the article is to their research and whether they may be willing to contribute to the payment of copyright costs.
+- in any given calendar year, interlibrary loan departments are permitted to request up to five articles published in the past five years from a single periodical (referred to as the "suggestion of five").
+After five requests from that title have been requested and received, any subsequent requests for articles from that title will require payment of copyright royalties.
+These can be very expensive, so when we have exceeded our fair use threshold we may contact requestors to ask how critical the article is to their research.

-- Libraries may provide only one article per issue per patron without paying copyright.
+- Libraries may provide only one article per issue without paying copyright.

-- Libraries may copy only small sections of any copyrighted work, and copied material may not comprise a substantial portion of the original,.
-In usual practice, photocopying an entire book is not permissible, but copying one chapter (depending on its length) is considered to be acceptable.
+- Libraries may copy only small sections of any copyrighted work, and copied material may not comprise a substantial portion of the original.
+Photocopying an entire book is not permissible, but copying one chapter (depending on its length) is considered to be acceptable.

 - See the knowledge guide on copyright for more information on copyright essentials.

 Carpenter Library | Atrium Health/Wake Forest University School of Medicine | Contact Us